-Max Payne is a third-person shooter about a detective who takes matters into his own hands after his family gets killed by a bunch of drug addicts.
-The story in this game is delivered in a comic book style and is fully voiced by the people who made it.
+Max Payne is a third-person shooter about a detective who takes matters into his own hands after drug addicts kill his family.
+The story in this game is told in a comic book style and is fully voiced by the people who made it.

 Every single aspect of this game is a masterpiece, from the soundtrack to the story and the action itself.
 Max Payne received a score of 91 from players on Metacritic, which is a rarity in the video games industry.

 One of the cool things about Max Payne is that it does a great job at making you care about the main protagonist.
 The dialogue is incredibly well written and the whole story is delivered to you one slice at a time.
 This was one of the first games that blended action with a story in a memorable way and has remained an industry benchmark.

 Deus Ex Human Revolution came out in 2011 and was the continuation of a series that started in the year 2000.
 The first two games had been very ambitious in the storytelling department, but this one wanted to revolutionize the gameplay as well.

 Deus Ex Human Revolution has one of the best single-player campaigns in all of gaming.
 The story starts with a memorable trailer and the famous words that have since become a meme: “I never asked for this.”
 Your character, Adam Jensen, is a security officer for Sarif Industries, a firm that creates augmentations.

 The action takes place in the year 2027 and the game explores themes like transhumanism, corporate corruption, conspiracy, and cyberpunk.
 Deus Ex is a blend of many things and the more interested you are in underground culture, the more you’ll appreciate it.